-ASSESSMENT OF PERFORMANCE IN THE CONTEXT OF THE PRIMIENT TRANSACTION and before the Transaction to create two new businesses, the new Tate & Lyle and Priment, was announced.
+ASSESSMENT OF PERFORMANCE IN THE CONTEXT OF THE PRIMIENT TRANSACTION

+As noted earlier, the targets for the annual and long-term incentives were set at the start of their relative performance periods and before the Transaction to create two new businesses, the new Tate & Lyle and Priment, was announced.
 The Committee has, therefore, looked to ensure that the outcomes are assessed on a fair basis to ensure management did not benefit from, nor were they penalised as a consequence of, the Transaction.
 Where it has been appropriate to make adjustments to achieve this, the Committee has been supported in its assessment by the Audit Committee.
 In this context, the Committee took particular note of the fact that the Transaction closed on 1 April 2022, contemporaneous with the year end, and that this had a direct impact on a number of financial KPI outcomes.
 The impact of the timing of the Transaction was most pronounced on cash flow (a KPI for 20% of the annual incentive) where for instance, working capital increased in what became the Primient business.
 This was recognised in the payment received on completion of the Transaction by the Group, which occurred just after year-end.
 In addition, ahead of closing the Transaction, the Group took certain actions with respect to inventory balances in the continuing business and customer invoicing to support the successful closing of the Transaction and to ensure continuity of operations and supply.
 These activities negatively impacted working capital and cash flow in the final month of the financial year in the continuing business.
 Together these factors resulted in an increase in working capital at the year-end which was only caused by the actions taken to ensure the Transaction completed smoothly.